godaddy/gasket/packages/gasket-plugin-intl/README.md

 ## Usage

-This plugin provides a utility class for resolving locale paths to load files by loader packages.
-One such loader package is [@gasket/intl] which can manage locales for React and Next.js apps.
-Loaders can utilize settings from the [locales manifest].
+Loader packages, such as [@gasket/intl] for React and Next.js apps, can utilize settings from the [locales manifest] for loading locale files.
 Also, for apps with a server element, request based settings can be made available with the [response data].

 For the most part, app developers should not need to interface directly with these setting objects, but rather understand how loaders use them to resolve